GabMartino/TransformerForDummies/README.md

 So, in this case all the three layer share the same weights as reported in the article.

-uff..it was hard!
+Ok, let's continue to read:

-It's not finished yet!
-The paper also reports:
+- * **[...]
+In the embedding layers, we multiply those weights by $\sqrt{d_{model}}$.** *

-- *In the embedding layers, we multiply those weights by $\sqrt{d_{model}}$ .*
+...Totally out of nowhere...why now???:weary:

-:weary: Wait what??
-Why? :confounded: :confounded:
+After a very long search and time thinking about it..

-The answer is that there is no answer!
-As also reported in [HERE](https://datascience.stackexchange.com/questions/87906/transformer-model-why-are-word-embeddings-scaled-before-adding-positional-encod "Answer 1") [HERE](https://github.com/espnet/espnet/issues/2797 "Answer 2") [HERE](https://github.com/wenet-e2e/wenet/issues/45 "Answer 3") [HERE](https://github.com/OpenNMT/OpenNMT-py/issues/1722 "Answer 4")
+**The answer is that there is no answer!** As also reported in [HERE](https://datascience.stackexchange.com/questions/87906/transformer-model-why-are-word-embeddings-scaled-before-adding-positional-encod "Answer 1") [HERE](https://github.com/espnet/espnet/issues/2797 "Answer 2") [HERE](https://github.com/wenet-e2e/wenet/issues/45 "Answer 3") [HERE](https://github.com/OpenNMT/OpenNMT-py/issues/1722 "Answer 4")

 Actually my catch on this turns around a couple of thoughs:
-- Inside the attention blocks all the dot-product are scaled by $\sqrt{d_{model}}$ that is the standard deviation of a dot-product between two independent random vector, though scaling in such a way everything has a variance of 1.
+- Inside the attention blocks all the dot-product are scaled by $\sqrt{d_{model}}$ that is the standard deviation of a dot-product between two independent random vector, though scaling in such a way everything has a variance of 1;
-- The layer normalization largely used is done exactly to keep every vector to variance of 1
+- The layer normalization largely used is done exactly to keep every vector to variance of 1;
-- From the scheme it's possible to see that we always have the layer normalization as output of both encoder and decoder
+- From the scheme it's possible to see that we always have the layer normalization as output of both encoder and decoder.

-Hence, my idea is that since the actual vectors that represent the tokens as inputs of both encoder and decoder "don't have variance of 1", we need to rescaled them multiplying them back by $\sqrt{d_{model}}$.
+Hence, my idea is that since the actual vectors that represent the tokens as inputs of both encoder and decoder "don't have variance of 1" ( I'm talking about the embedding from the embeddings layers), we need to rescaled them multiplying them back by $\sqrt{d_{model}}$.
 In this way the softmax is operating using the vectors of the actual size.
-Still strengthening my idea, is that the scaling is done multiplying the weights!
-Not the whole vectors!
-Exactly as if we wanted to revert the layer normalization.

 Every comment on this is largely accepted.

 ## The Layer normalization

-The only interesting thing that I'd like to report is that the normalization is done using the **Biased Variance** and not the unbiased one (strengthening even more my idea on the rescaling by $\sqrt{d_{model}}$).
+The only interesting thing that I'd like to report for this is that the normalization makes use of the **Biased Variance** and not the unbiased one (strengthening even more my idea on the rescaling by $\sqrt{d_{model}}$).

 We remind that: